 Customers abandon their online shopping carts before completing a transaction about 77% of time in 2019, according to a Barilliance study.
 Reduce the risk of prospects slipping through your fingers by separating the checkout process into two pages.

 The first page should ask for the prospect’s contact information like full name, email, phone number and address.
 That way, if the prospect leaves before completing the transaction, you will have multiple ways to follow up with the same offer, a reduced price, related products and more.
 Securing contact information is the best way to establish relationships with customers.

 Credit cards expire every few years.
 This is a huge challenge for subscription service providers who rely on recurring revenue.
 In the past, a revenue stream stopped the minute a card declined.
 But features like sticky.io’s Account Updater have completely changed the game.
 An Account Updater solution ensures credit card payment data is always accurate before a rebill cycle.
 Brands that leverage an ecommerce platform with this type of feature minimize opportunities for billing failure, while sparing customers the aggregation of a disrupted subscription cycle.

 More predictable revenue means more resources to funnel back into your business or support other initiatives.
-Utilize these growth techniques to focus on retention and monetization.
+Whether you are new to subscription services or you need to optimize your process, utilize these growth techniques to focus on retention and monetization.
 Leveraging these tips, along with staying agile and listening to customer needs, can ensure your ecommerce business grows quickly and efficiently.